Modern office workspace with desk and artwork on the wa

 This is why people can:

-and still feel hijacked by internal responses that don’t match their lives.
+and still feel hijacked by responses that don’t match their lives.

-Whether the reaction shows up internally or between two people, it’s driven by the same underlying mechanism.
+Whether the reaction shows up internally or between two people, it starts the same way.

-This mechanism is explained in detail on the Why Insight Isn't Enough page.
+This is explained in detail on the Why Can't I Make This Stop? page.

 Wall-mounted circular wooden art piece with layered concentric rings of dark rectangular segments.